 - Sex: In most cases, having sex while pregnant is not dangerous.
 Sexual activity in the final weeks of pregnancy may loosen the mucus plug.
 This is okay if you are past 37 weeks pregnant.
 However, there is a risk of removing the mucus plug too soon.

 - Cervical exam: Your healthcare professional may check your cervix during a pregnancy appointment.
 The exam may stretch or irritate your cervix.
 As a result, the mucus plug could come loose.

 If you’re less than 37 weeks pregnant and think you’ve lost your mucus plug, you should consult your obstetrician.
 They might be concerned and want to examine.

-Losing your mucus plug can indicate that labor is approaching.
+The loss of the mucus plug, also known as the “show” or “bloody show,” is a normal part of the labor process.
 However, labor could take several days or even weeks to start.
 If other early indicators of labor follow the loss of your mucus plug, your baby is likely to arrive soon.

 The loss of a mucus plug usually signals that the cervix is dilating, effaced, or both.
 It indicates that labor is approaching, but there is no set timing for when further labor symptoms will appear.

 It’s possible that you’re already in labor when you lose your mucus plug.